 Approximate Weight: 2 lbs per size 9 boot and 4 lbs for the pair.

 Fit: The Fiend LTD fit’s true to size.
-My size 9 foot fit’s the size 9 boot.
+My size 9-foot fit’s the size 9 boot.
 It’s also not super tight width wise around the front of your foot so there is room for it to expand wider as you flex forward.
 This feels good and I think because of this little bit extra width in the front for my feet to expand I’ve never gone numb with these boots.
-Also the fit of these boots conforms to your foot better than the regular Fiend.
-It’s feels much more an extension of your foot compared to the normal bulky feel you have with most snowboard boots.
+Also, the fit of these boots conforms to your foot better than the regular Fiend.
+It’s feeling much more an extension of your foot compared to the normal bulky feel you have with most snowboard boots.

 Flex: Same flex as the Regular Fiend that is right there in the middle.